simonw/s3-ocr/README.md

 ## Starting OCR against PDFs in a bucket

-The `start` command loops through every PDF file in a bucket (every file ending in `.pdf`) and submits it to [Textract](https://aws.amazon.com/textract/) for OCR processing.
+The `start` command takes a list of keys and submits them to [Textract](https://aws.amazon.com/textract/) for OCR processing.

 You need to have AWS configured using environment variables or a credentials file in your home directory.

 You can start the process running like this:

+    s3-ocr start name-of-your-bucket my-pdf-file.pdf

+The paths you specify should be paths within the bucket.
+If you stored your PDF files in folders inside the bucket it should look like this:

-    s3-ocr start name-of-your-bucket
+    s3-ocr start name-of-your-bucket path/to/one.pdf path/to/two.pdf

 OCR can take some time.
 The results of the OCR will be stored in `textract-output` in your bucket.

-To start processing just one or more specific files, use the `--key` option one or more times:
+To process every file in the bucket with a `.pdf` extension use `--all`:

-    s3-ocr start name-of-bucket --key path/to/one.pdf --key path/to/two.pdf
+    s3-ocr start name-of-bucket --all

 ### s3-ocr start --help